txrun/snake-tutorial/README.md

 And call the renderFood() method in the gameLoop().

-Now that we have a snake of minimum length and a food item being spawned at random location in the canvas , the next logical step is to facilitate the snake to eat the cake and simultaneously keep a tab of it by defining a method scoreCard().
-To let the snake eat the food we define a method eatFood() which checks to see if the coordinates of the snake’s head  matches with that of the spawned food.
+Now that we have a snake of minimum length and a food item being spawned at a random location in the canvas , the next logical step is to facilitate the snake to eat the cake and simultaneously keep a tab of it by defining a method scoreCard().
+To let the snake eat the food we define a method eatFood() which checks to see if the coordinates of the snake’s head  match with that of the spawned food.
 If it does eatFood() returns a true value or else a false.
 The eatFood() method is invoked inside makeNextMove() where, if the snake eats food the score is recorded and newFoodCoordinates() is invoked to spawn food at the next random location in the canvas, and if the food is not eaten the splice() method is called to keep the length of the snake same as before.

 ```
 function newFoodCoordinates() {